redwoodjs/redwoodjs-com-archive/docs/graphql.md

 }
 ```

 Note that you're free to use any of Apollo's other hooks, you'll just have to import them from `@apollo/client` instead.
-In particular, these two hooks might interest you:
+In particular, these two hooks might come in handy:

 |Hook|Description|
 |:---|:---|